martinsolent/figma/docs/comp_props/child_4.md

 ![](../images/v_2/v_2-38.png)

-Now select the top button in the varying box and from the properties panel click on default and select Add new from the drop-down
+Now select the top button in the variant box and from the properties panel click on default and select Add new from the drop-down

 ![](../images/v_2/v_2-39.png)